 Knowledge and understanding are acquired at all levels through distance learning materials, including module-specific text materials, study guides, assignment and project guides; by a range of multimedia materials; through work on information sourced outside study materials (whether electronically or otherwise); and through correspondence tuition.

 The teaching and learning of cognitive skills is embedded in module content at all levels of study.
 OU level 1 modules focus on generic cognitive skills appropriate to interdisciplinary undergraduate study; basic skills development is heavily supported through the teaching material, and assessment and feedback is oriented towards skill development.
 At OU levels 2 and 3 more advanced cognitive skills are progressively developed: skills development takes place both within the compulsory modules, and between levels, with the OU level 3 module building on the skills developed at OU level 2.
 Assessment is closely linked to skills development.
-At OU level 2 cognitive skills are assessed through tutor-marked assignments and exams and at OU level 3 by tutor-marked assignments as well as by means of an end-of-module independent project.
-There is ongoing discussion of inclusion of an exam at either Level 2 or Level 3; the inclusion of a diversity of assessment methods contributes appropriately to a qualification that develops and demonstrates a breadth of valuable skills.
-Exams present an appropriate and authentic challenge which provide evidence of important skills which relate to real life and which compel students to engage with module materials and learning in a different way to other forms of assessment.
-It also provides one opportunity in the qualification for the authorship of work to be unequivocally assured.
+At OU level 2 cognitive skills are assessed through tutor-marked assignments and at OU level 3 by tutor-marked assignments as well as by means of an end-of-module independent research project.

 Practical and/or professional skills and attributes